 Dr Pang Wen is an Associate Professor in the Department of Sociology at Northeast Forestry University, China.
 He got the Master's Degree in sociology and PhD in administration from Harbin Institute of Technology.
 His current research focuses on (1) inclusive education in China, (2) the sense of gain on education for students with disabilities, (3) social rights and social welfare for persons with disabilities.
 As a Principal Investigator, he is working on two research projects of Chinese Ministry of Education.
 Theoretically, he is drawn to various social development perspectives: Social Justice, Social Investment, Social Capital and Social support network.
 Methodologically, his research interest is to carry out domestic and international comparative research on education policy and disability policy.

 Professor Pepka Boyadjieva

-Pepka Boyadjieva is Professor at the Institute for the Study of Societies and Knowledge at Bulgarian Academy of Sciences and Honorary Professor of Sociology of Education at the University of Nottingham.
+Pepka Boyadjieva is Professor at the Institute of Philosophy and Sociology at the Bulgarian Academy of Sciences and Honorary Professor of Sociology of Education at the University of Nottingham.
 She is a member of the Editorial Board of the ISA’s SSIS series Sage Studies in International Sociology Books, Journal of Social Science Education, International Journal of Lifelong Education and of the Bulgarian journal Sociological problems.
 Her research interests are in the field of education with an emphasis on higher education, university development, educational inequalities and lifelong learning and school to work transitions.
 Currently, Boyadjieva is a member of the Network of Experts on the Social Aspects of Education and Training (NESET 2019-22) and leads the Bulgarian team of the ENLIVEN (Encouraging Lifelong Learning for an Inclusive and Vibrant Europe) project, funded within Horizon 2020 programme.